-Metal shingles create the distinctive look of smooth, uniform slate tiles.
-For those who appreciate a classic refined appearance, these shingles provide outstanding performance and value for your home.
+Metal panels can closely mimic the distinctive look of smooth, uniform slate tiles.
+For those who appreciate a classic refined appearance, these metal slate panels provide outstanding performance and value for your home.

-Standard tile roofs can be heavy, yet fragile and costly to maintain.
-Metal tile, however, has the graceful curves of classic tile, but the lightness and strength of stone-coated steel.
+Standard clay or concrete tile roofs can be heavy, yet fragile and costly to maintain.
+Metal tile, however, has the graceful curves of classic tile, but the lightness and strength of metal.
+A stone-coated steel tile is also available.

 Metal shake is the investment grade alternative to traditional wooden shake.
 You'll love the authentic look of wood, while gaining a variety of color choices with longer lasting, more durable metal.

-Featuring clean lines and an traditional style, vertical panels offer a modern twist to the traditional look of metal roofing.
-Sleek, practical and economical, pre-painted vertical panels are available in a wide range of color options.
+Featuring clean lines and a traditional style, vertical panels offer a modern twist to the traditional look of metal roofing.
+Pre-painted vertical panels are available in a wide range of profiles (rib shapes) and color options.

 Steel is the most common metal roofing material thanks to its high strength, low weight and long-term durability.
 It’s also typically the most affordable.
 All steel roofing is treated with a metallic coating layer to help prevent rust.